 Most likely, the MDL will either dismiss or oversee a settlement for your case, and your damages will be determined in this course of action.

-As a veteran filing a lawsuit against 3M for hearing damage sustained from the CAEv2, you will need to show that you served between 2003 and 2015, used these earplugs, and have a medical diagnosis of hearing impairment or tinnitus to benefit from the MDL.
+As a veteran filing a lawsuit against 3M for hearing damage sustained from the design flaws in the CAEv2 earplugs, you will need to show that you served between 2003 and 2015, used these military earplugs, and have a medical diagnosis of hearing impairment or tinnitus to benefit from the MDL.

-If you are a civilian who used 3M’s CAEv2 and now suffer from a hearing loss or tinnitus, you also may be eligible to receive compensation from the manufacturer.
-You will need to show that you used the CAEv2, as well as provide documentation of your medical diagnosis for hearing impairment or tinnitus.
+If you are a civilian who used 3M’s CAEv2 and now suffer from tinnitus or permanent hearing loss, you also may be eligible to receive compensation from the manufacturer.
+You will need to show that you used the CAEv2 and provide documentation of your medical diagnosis for hearing impairment or tinnitus.

 Because you will be suing a corporation, keep in mind that the “middlemen” involved in the chain of distribution may also be named in your lawsuit, from the manufacturer to any distributors, resellers, or suppliers.